ethereum-optimism/superchain-ops/tasks/eth/020-set-gas-target/README.md

 # Mainnet - Ecotone Blobs Gas Configuration

-Status: [DRAFT]
+Status: [DRAFT, NOT READY TO SIGN]

 ## Objective

 This is the playbook for updating the onchain gas limit of the `SystemConfig`.
-When combined with setting the `GETH_MINER_EFFECTIVEGASLIMIT = 30_000_000` env var on the sequencers, this has the effect of keeping the gas limit at 30Mgas/block and
-increasing the gas target from 5Mgas/block to 15Mgas/block.
+When combined with setting the `GETH_MINER_EFFECTIVEGASLIMIT = 30_000_000` env var on the sequencers, this has the effect of keeping the gas limit at 30Mgas/block and increasing the gas target from 5Mgas/block to 15Mgas/block.

 ### Timing